jinhyeonseo01/UnityShaderIDEBridge-Rider/README.md

 ## Troubleshooting

 - Rider does not open:
+- Run diagnostics: `Tools/Clerin/Shader IDE Bridge/Validate Rider Shader Setup`.
-- Ensure External Script Editor is Rider (Unity Preferences).
+- If your default External Script Editor is Visual Studio (intended), Rider must still be discoverable:
+- Install Rider normally, or via JetBrains Toolbox.
+- If needed, set `RIDER_PATH` (or `JETBRAINS_RIDER_PATH`) to the Rider executable.
 - Run diagnostics and verify `com.unity.ide.rider installed: true`.
-- Toggle "Prefer Unity CodeEditor API" off to force Rider process fallback.
+- If Rider is configured as Unity's External Script Editor and open is still failing, toggle "Prefer Unity CodeEditor API" off to force the process fallback.
 - Line is ignored:
 - Some fallbacks only support line, not column; diagnostics will still confirm the path and configuration.
 - File is not intercepted: